Genius (American TV series): Development

 On April 28, 2016, it was announced that National Geographic had given the production a straight-to-series order, its first ever scripted series.
 The series was set to be based on the biography Einstein: His Life and Universe by Walter Isaacson and adapted by Noah Pink, who was also expected to co-executive produce.
 Executive producers were announced to include Brian Grazer, Ron Howard, Francie Calfo, Gigi Pritzker, Rachel Shane, Sam Sokolow, and Jeffrey Cooney.
 Anna Culp was set to co-produce alongside Melissa Rucker.
 Ron Howard was expected to direct the first episode of the series.
 Production companies involved with the series were set to include Imagine TV, Fox 21 TV Studios, OddLot Entertainment and EUE/Sokolow.

 On April 19, 2017, National Geographic renewed the series for a second season.
 The subject of the second season was to have been announced during the finale of the first season, but was instead revealed to be Pablo Picasso the day after the finale, when the network and producers did not want to divert attention away from the season finale.
 The second season premiered on April 24, 2018.

 On April 18, 2018, National Geographic renewed the series for a third season.
 The season was initially set to follow the life of writer Mary Shelley.
 Ken Biller is expected to return as showrunner, executive producer and writer.
 Also returning are executive producers Brian Grazer, Ron Howard, Francie Calfo, Jeff Cooney, Sam Sokolow, Gigi Pritzker, and Rachel Shane.
 Anna Culp will return as producer.
 Returning production companies include Imagine TV, MWM Studios, and EUE/Sokolow.
 On February 10, 2019, it was announced that the subject of the third season would instead be American singer Aretha Franklin, known as "The Queen of Soul".
-The third season was slated to premiere on May 25, 2020 and air over four consecutive nights, but was delayed due to the coronavirus pandemic and began airing on March 21, 2021.
+The third season was slated to premiere on May 25, 2020, and air over four consecutive nights, but was delayed due to the coronavirus pandemic and began airing on March 21, 2021.

-On December 10, 2020, the series was renewed for a fourth season, which is set to follow the life of Martin Luther King Jr. and will be moving to Disney+.
+On December 10, 2020, the series was renewed for a fourth season, which focused on the lives of Martin Luther King Jr. and Malcolm X.